m3rcer/m3rcer.github.io/_posts/redteaming/Constrained_Delegation/2022-03-15-Constrained_Delegation.md

 	- **Service for User to Proxy (S4U2proxy)** - Allows a service to obtain a TGS to a second service on behalf of a user.
 Which second service?
 This is controlled by *msDS-AllowedToDelegateTo* attribute.
 This attribute contains a list of SPNs to which the user tokens can be forwarded.
 	![](Constrained1.png)
 - To perform the delegation, we ultimately need the TGT of the principal (**machine or user**) trusted for delegation.
 We can extract it from a machine (Rubeus dump) or request one using the NTLM / AES keys (Mimikatz `sekurlsa::ekeys` + Rubeus `asktgt`).
-> NOTE: Constrained delegation can be configured on user accounts as well as computer accounts.
-Make sure you search for both.
 1. Enumerate users/computers with constrained Delegation
 	- In Bloodhound:
 		- Users `MATCH (c:User), (t:Computer), p=((c)-[:AllowedToDelegate]->(t)) RETURN p`